Ready For Unsteady

 • Assess your living situation: Identify the safest area in your home, preferably without windows to designate as your safe zone.
 If storage in your home is limited, identify spaces such as under the bed, sofa, or high shelves.

-By focusing on immediate concerns, you can address 75% of the most common problems people face.
-Once foundational issues are addressed, you can turn your attention to longer-term preparedness plans.
+By tackling these immediate concerns, you’ll eliminate the majority of common problems people face.
+Once those essentials are in place, you can focus on building out longer-term preparedness plans.

 Consider the 3x3x3x3 approach: